 Day 01: Arrive in Kathmandu

-Arrive at the Tribhuwan International Airport where you will be welcomed by Adventure 14 Peaks representative and transferred to your pre-booked hotel.
+Arrive at the Tribhuwan International Airport & check in to the hotel.
 The rest of the afternoon is free until the evening when you'll enjoy a welcome drink with your guide and introduce each other.
 Overnight in Kathmandu

 Day 02: Kathmandu Sightseeing